Jahnavi-0305/Applied-Agentic-AI/systemdesign/chap5.md

 # Handling Missing Values

-3 Types of Missing Values:
+3 Types of Missing Values

 MNAR (Missing Not At Random) = missing BECAUSE of the value itself → e.g., high earners hide income